 Monsieur Marchand is another example of age not being a barrier.
-A few months ago, Dave posted about the Iron Nun, an 86-year-old triathlete who well and truly smashed the concept of ageism.
-View his post here.
-Elderly persons are often not physically able like Marchand, but they are mentally able and will push themselves to fulfill their desires.
+Read our similar themed blog on the Iron Nun, an 86-year-old triathlete who well and truly smashed the concept of ageism.
+View the post here.
+Elderly persons are often not physically able like Marchand, but they are mentally able and will push themselves to fulfil their desires.
 Good care that respects an elderly person's lifestyle and personality is absolutely essential, and Marchand is an example of what can be achieved with support from open minds.

 Find out how Opera could help you with your bed needs.

 Contact us, or speak to our experts advisors on 0333 222 8584